-9.4 Relative Frequency

-A Solidify/Practice Understanding Task

-Rachel is thinking about the data she and her mom collected for the average number of texts a person sends each day and started thinking that perhaps a two-way table of the data they collected would help convince her mom that she does not send an excessive amount of texts for a teenager.
+9.4 Relative Frequency A Solidify/Practice Understanding Task erstanding he and her mom f texts a person sends each day and started thinking that perhaps a two-way table of the data they collected would help convince her mom that she does not send an excessive amount of texts for a teenager.
 The table separates each data point by age (teenager and adult) and by the average number of texts sent (more than 100 per day or less than 100 per day).